googleapis/google-cloud-cpp/google/cloud/commerce/README.md

 # Cloud Commerce Consumer Procurement API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Commerce Consumer Procurement API][cloud-service-docs], a service that enables consumers to procure products served by Cloud Marketplace platform
+This directory contains an idiomatic C++ client library for the [Cloud Commerce Consumer Procurement API][cloud-service-docs], a service that enables consumers to procure products served by Cloud Marketplace platform.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).